vuejs/apollo/packages/docs/src/guide-composable/query.md

 # Queries

-Fetching data involves executing **queries** using standard GraphQL documents.
+Fetching data involves executing **query** operations using standard GraphQL documents.
 You can learn more about queries and GraphQL documents [here](https://graphql.org/learn/queries/) and [practice running queries in the playground](https://www.apollographql.com/docs/react/development-testing/developer-tooling/#features).

 ## Executing a query

+### GraphQL document

-Let's take this GraphQL document to execute our query:
+Let's take this example GraphQL document throughout this section:

 ```graphql
 query getUsers {